-Foodborne illness, known colloquially as food poisoning, is any illness that results from the consumption of contaminated food, pathogenic bacteria, viruses, or parasites that contaminate food, as well as the consumption of chemical or natural toxins such as poisonous mushrooms.
+Foodborne illness, known colloquially as food poisoning, is any illness resulting from the consumption of contaminated food, pathogenic bacteria, viruses, or parasites that contaminate food, as well as the consumption of chemical or natural toxins such as poisonous mushrooms.
 The US Centers for Disease Control and Prevention (CDC) estimates that 47.8 million Americans (roughly 1 in 6 people) are sickened each year by foodborne disease.
-Of that total, nearly 128,000 people are hospitalized, while just over 3000 die of foodborne diseases (CDC 2013).
+Of that total, nearly 128,000 people are hospitalized, while just over 3,000 die of foodborne diseases (CDC 2013).

 CDC classifies cases of foodborne illness according to whether they are caused by one of 31 known foodborne illness pathogens or by unspecified agents.
-These 31 known pathogens account for 9.4 million (20 percent of the total) cases of food poisoning each year, while the remaining 38.4 million cases (80 percent of the total) are caused by unspecified agents.
-Food poisoning episodes associated with these 31 known pathogens account for an estimated 44 percent of all hospitalizations resulting from foodborne illness, as well as 44 percent of the deaths.
-Of these 31 known pathogens, the top five (Norovirus, Salmonella, Clostridium perfringens, Campylobacter species, and Staphylococcus aureus) account for 91 percent of the cases of foodborne illness, 88 percent of the cases that require hospitalization, and 88 percent of the cases that result in death.
+These 31 known pathogens account for 9.4 million (20% of the total) cases of food poisoning each year, while the remaining 38.4 million cases (80% of the total) are caused by unspecified agents.
+Food poisoning episodes associated with these 31 known pathogens account for an estimated 44% of all hospitalizations resulting from foodborne illness, as well as 44% of the deaths.
 The economic burden of health losses resulting from foodborne illness are staggering.
-One recent study estimated the aggregated costs in the United States alone to be \$77.7 billion annually (Scharff 2012).
+One recent study estimated the aggregated costs in the US alone to be \$77.7 billion annually (Scharff 2012).

 Despite the variability in the underlying etiology of foodborne illness, the signs and symptoms of disease overlap considerably.
 The most common symptoms include vomiting, diarrhea (occasionally bloody), abdominal pain, fever, and chills.
 These symptoms can be mild to serious, and may last from hours to several days.
-Some pathogens can also cause symptoms of the nervous system, including headache, numbness or tingling, blurry vision, weakness, dizziness, and even paralysis.
-The gastrointestinal fluid losses can commonly result in dehydration, leading to secondary symptoms such as excessive thirst, infrequent urination, dark-colored urine, lethargy, and lightheadedness.
-Typically, symptoms appear within hours, but may also occur days to even weeks after exposure to the pathogen (Morris and Potter 2013).
+Some pathogens can also cause symptoms of the nervous system, including headache, numbness or tingling, blurry vision, weakness, dizziness, and even paralysis. occur days to even weeks after exposure to the pathogen (J Glenn Morris and Potter 2013).
 According to the US Food and Drug Administration (FDA), the vast majority of these symptoms will occur within three days (FDA 2012).

 Public health authorities use an array of surveillance systems to monitor foodborne illness.
-In the United States, the CDC relies heavily on data from state and local health agencies, as well as more recent systems such as sentinel surveillance systems and national laboratory networks, which help improve the quality and timeliness of data (CDC 2013).
+In the US, the CDC relies heavily on data from state and local health agencies, as well as more recent systems such as sentinel surveillance systems and national laboratory networks, which help improve the quality and timeliness of data (CDC 2013).
 An example of the many systems in use by CDC would include the Foodborne Diseases Active Surveillance Network, referred to as FoodNet.
-FoodNet is a sentinel surveillance system using information provided from sites in 10 states, covering about 15 percent of the US population, to monitor illnesses caused by seven bacteria or two parasites commonly transmitted through food.
-Other systems include the National Antimicrobial Resistance Monitoring System (NARMS), the National Electronic Norovirus Outbreak Network (CaliciNet), and the National Molecular Subtyping Network for Foodborne Disease Surveillance (PulseNet), among many others.
+FoodNet is a sentinel surveillance system using information provided from sites in 10 states, covering about 15% of the US population, to monitor illnesses caused by seven bacteria or two parasites commonly transmitted through food.

 A major challenge in monitoring foodborne illness is in capturing actionable data in real time.
 Like all disease surveillance programs, each of the systems currently in use by CDC to monitor foodborne illness can entail significant time lags between when cases are identified and the data is analyzed and reported.
+Whereas this is not as important a limitation in terms of epidemiological surveillance, using surveillance data to actively intervene in outbreaks of foodborne illnesses can be challenging when surveillance data may not-infrequently identify cases after the window of opportunity needed to prevent additional cases (Heymann 2004).